Home HolidaysFather's DayShrimp Po’boy: Wonderful Reasons to Love this Classic

 Pineapple Slaw

-• (1) 16-ounce bag precut shredded cabbage mix (mix includes green and purple cabbage & carrots)
+• 16 ounces precut shredded cabbage mix (use a bag mix including green and purple cabbage & carrots for convenience)

 • 2 cups fresh pineapple, chopped into small pieces